 We believe that we must raise additional funds to be able to continue our business operations.
 We may not be able to obtain equity or debt financing on acceptable terms or at all to implement our growth strategy.
 As a result, adequate capital may not be available to finance our current development plan, take advantage of business opportunities, or respond to competitive pressures.
-If we are unable to raise additional funds or a sufficient amount of funds in this offering or other offerings, we may be forced to curtail or even abandon our business plan and focus on fewer commercial opportunities that may result in more limited growth than forecast.
+If we are unable to raise additional funds, we may be forced to curtail or even abandon our business plan and focus on fewer commercial opportunities that may result in more limited growth than forecast.